leeper/UNF/README.md

 2. Sort the base64-encoded UNFs in POSIX locale order.

-3. Apply the UNF algorithm to the sorted, base64-encoded UNFs, using a *k* value as large as the original, treating the UNFs as character.
-For UNF version 5, the algorithm is applied to the truncated UNFs.
+3. Apply the UNF algorithm to the sorted, base64-encoded UNFs, using a *l* value as large as the original, treating the UNFs as character.
+For UNF versions >= 5, the algorithm is applied to the truncated UNFs.

-    Multiple datasets needs to be combined based on UNFs calculated with the same version of the algorithm.
+    Note (a): Multiple datasets needs to be combined based on UNFs calculated with the same version of the algorithm.
 Thus when calculating a study-level UNF, dataset-level UNFs need to be calculated using the same version of the algorithm.
 To achieve this, Dataverse recalculates old UNFs whenever new data is added to a study.

 ### References ###